empiricalhq/atomic/README.md

    [`useBudget`](src/hooks/useBudget.ts) contain domain logic and expose simple APIs for components.
 3. **Data** ([`src/api`](src/api)): Defines how the app talks to data sources.
-   Services (e.g. `transactionService.ts`) specify what data is needed, but not how it's retrieved, making it easy to swap backends.
+   Services (e.g., `transactionService.ts`) specify what data is needed, but not how it's retrieved, making it easy to swap backends.
 4. **Infrastructure** ([`src/services`](src/services)): Handles low-level
    operations such as file storage and device features.
 These services focus on